| |

 -

-Family Foundation School near Hancock, NY requires all
+Family Foundation School near Hancock, NY requires

 students to participate in religious observances of all faiths